A List Of Simple Ideas To Improve Student Motivation

 Motivation, both intrinsic and extrinsic, is a key factor in the success of students at all stages of their education, and teachers can play a pivotal role in providing and encouraging that motivation in their students.
 Of course, that’s easier said than done, as all students are motivated differently and it takes time and a lot of effort to learn to get a classroom full of kids enthusiastic about learning, working hard, and pushing themselves to excel.

-Even the most well-intentioned and educated teachers sometimes lack the skills to keep kids on track, so whether you’re a new teacher or an experienced one, try using these methods to improve student motivation and to encourage them to live up to their true potential.
+Even the most well-intentioned and educated teachers sometimes can find it difficult to keep kids on track, so whether you’re a new teacher or an experienced one, try using these methods to improve student motivation and to encourage them to live up to their true potential.